Objectives of the Scheme

 Details of the Scheme

-NH MOPS will be confined to filly foals that were either bred in Great Britain or produced by British-domiciled stallions and that have been nominated as potential NH racehorses by their breeders (or owners in the case of foals that have already been sold).
-The filly foals born in 2012 are the first that will be eligible for NH MOPS prizes.
+NH MOPS is confined to filly foals that were either bred in Great Britain or produced by British-domiciled stallions and that have been nominated as potential NH racehorses by their breeders (or owners in the case of foals that have already been sold).
+The filly foals born in 2012 were the first crop to be eligible for NH MOPS scheme (subject to successful registration).
 The requirements for nomination are detailed below.
-All income from nominations will be used to publicise and administer the scheme.
+Income from registrations will be used to publicise and administer the scheme.

 – £10,000 for wins in Class 1-2 Open races, Class 1-4 Novice Chases & Hurdles (but not including Juvenile, Maiden and Beginners events), and